DavidAnson/grunt-check-pages/README.md

 Set this option to `true` to block the checking of links on different domains than the referring page.

-This can be useful during development when external sites aren't changing.
+This can be useful during development when external sites aren't changing and don't need to be checked.

 #### disallowRedirect
 Type: `Boolean`
 Default value: `false`
 Used by: `checkLinks`

-Set this option to `true` to block HTTP redirects by failing the task if one is encountered.
+Set this option to `true` to block HTTP redirects by failing the task if any are encountered.

-This can be useful to ensure that all outgoing links are to a resource's canonical location.
+This can be useful to ensure all outgoing links are to a resource's canonical location.

 #### linksToIgnore
 Type: `Array` of `String`